stacks-network/stacks-core/sip/sip-005-blocks-and-transactions.md

 smart contract function.
 Because they have such restricted access to the Clarity VM, they are much cheaper to execute compared to a type-1 transaction.

-#### Type-3: Punishing an Equivocating Stacks Miner
+#### Type-3: Punishing an Equivocating Stacks Leader

 A type-3 transaction encodes two well-formed, signed, but conflicting microblock headers.
 That is, the headers are different, but have the same sequence number and/or parent block hash.
-If mined before the block reward matures, this transaction will cause the offending miner to lose their block reward, and cause the sender of this transaction to receive a fraction of the lost coinbase as a reward for catching the bad behavior.
+If mined before the block reward matures, this transaction will cause the offending leader to lose their block reward, and cause the sender of this transaction to receive a fraction of the lost coinbase as a reward for catching the bad behavior.
 This transaction has no access to the Clarity VM.

 #### Type-4: Coinbase

-A type-4 transaction encodes a 32-byte scratch space for a block miner's own use, such as signaling for network upgrades or announcing a digest of a set of available peers.
+A type-4 transaction encodes a 32-byte scratch space for a block leader's own use, such as signaling for network upgrades or announcing a digest of a set of available peers.
 This transaction must be the first transaction in an anchored block in order for the block to be considered well-formed.
 This transaction